-Refried beans are super delicious, but often made with lard.
-So, I wanted to share a simple vegan refried beans recipe!
-This is a one pot recipe that takes twenty minutes to make, and has TONS of flavor, so you'll never buy canned refried beans again.
+Refried beans are delicious, but often made with lard.
+This simple dairy-free, gluten-free, oil-free refried beans recipe is vegan, made in one pot and ready in just twenty minutes.
+You'll never buy canned refried beans again!

 This post might contain affiliate links.
 If you click on those and make a purchase, I earn a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.